-Nature of Wires have been actively performing live across the UK since their reformation, including a BBC Introducing session, Foundations Festival in Salford, the BBC stage at Tenbury Music Festival, The Castle Hotel in Manchester, the SynthWave Live Festival in London and two Beat:Cancer events: Manchester and Leeds.
+Nature of Wires performed live across the UK in the afterglow of their reformation, including a BBC Introducing session, Foundations Festival in Salford, the BBC stage at Tenbury Music Festival, The Castle Hotel in Manchester, the SynthWave Live Festival in London and two Beat:Cancer events: Manchester and Leeds.
 Support slots in recent years have included the likes of Aesthetic Perfection, Lord of the Lost, Ash Code and Empathy Test whilst the band have also played around the UK as headliners in their own right, gigs in Manchester and Birmingham being among the highlights.

-The band has enjoyed increasing airplay with each passing month, in fact featuring in the Top 5 Artefaktor Radio chart positions in 5 consecutive months April-August 2017, as well as airtime on local BBC stations in the UK and synthpop / alternative radio programmes worldwide.
+The band has enjoyed increasing airplay, in fact featuring in the Top 5 Artefaktor Radio chart positions in 5 consecutive months April-August 2017, as well as airtime on local BBC stations in the UK and synthpop / alternative radio programmes worldwide.

-With renewed vigour and a desire to show the world what it missed Nature of Wires are already working on new material and developing their already-impressive live show.
+With renewed vigour and a desire to show the world what it missed the first time around, Nature of Wires are constantly working on new material and developing their already-impressive live show.
 No doubt they will likely be playing a show near you, soon.